Why the 1986 Jerry Rice rookie card rarely makes the grade

 Six have been sold since the beginning of 2023, with an average price of $70,000.

-When the Rice rookie sells Friday night, another group of prospectors will surely pull out their cards and send them to PSA.
+When the Rice rookie sold Friday night for $87,000, another group of prospectors surely pulled out their cards and sent them to PSA.
 But the chances of hitting the lottery seem to be lessening.

 As of March 2021, PSA graded 86,621 cards from 1986 Topps Football, with 5,302 cards graded a 10, according to GemRate.